mxagar/tool_guides/docker/docker_howto.md

 - Managers have the permissions to change and handle the swarm
 - Managers send work to the workers and they can be also workers
 - Managers usually share a database of states, which is the communication protocol RAFT; they can make synchronized decissions very fast
-- Managers have cryptographic identity witha certificate
+- Managers have cryptographic identity with a certificate
 	- This way, we can dynamically join managers if we have the correct certificate
 - One of the managers is the leader
 - Workers communicate with each other with the gossip protocol